bemer/containers-on-aws-workshop/06-AutoScaling/README.md

 Now that we have our Service Auto Scaling configured, we need to generate load in order to scale the number of running tasks in our cluster.
 To do so, we will be using an open source tool called `Locust`.
 You can find more information about Locust in [their documentation](https://docs.locust.io/en/stable/).

-Since the objective of this workshop is teach you how to run containers on AWS, we will provide you a CloudFormation template that will create an EC2 instance and install and configure Locust in it.
+Since the goal of this workshop is understaing how to run containers on AWS, we will provide you a CloudFormation template that will create an EC2 instance and install and configure Locust in it.
 So, in the Management Console, go to the CloudFormation interface and click in `Create Stack`.
 You should use the template `load_test_instance.json` present in this workshop.

-In the following screen, provide a name to you stack such as `containers-workshop-load-testing`.
+In the following screen, type `containers-workshop-load-testing`.
 For the `HTTP Location` parameter, you can add you public IP Address or just leave it as the default.

 Since we will be generating a large ammount of load, it's recommended that you use a large instance type.
 We are setting the default as `m5.xlarge`.